onosproject/onos-config/docs/modelplugin.md

         openconfig-hercules-platform-node     0.2.0    OpenConfig working group
 ```

-To see a list of Read-Only and Read-Write paths use the command:
+To see a list of Read-Only and Read-Write paths use the command with the verbose switch:

 ```bash
 > onos config get plugins -v